jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 If you wish to follow along with this guide, I'll be basing everything on a run using the world-gen seed `966355023`.
 (Thanks to [this link](https://www.reddit.com/r/Oxygennotincluded/comments/7me2lk/share_your_map_seeds_here/) for the seed.)
 It has an extremely convenient setup for learning the game and works with the new Ranching upgrade.

 To facilitate browsing and reading, this guide has been split across several pages.
 Not that this prevents it from being a wall of text in all places, but it should at least help to reduce that issue significantly.
 When in doubt, refer back to the top of this page - the "Sections" section.
+There will be a convenient link in the floating section header to facilitate this.

 ---